dto-btn/br-mcp-server/README.md

 Navigate to the URL it showed to test your server.

-And then you can test functions such as Templates, and then `get_br_database_query`:
+And then you can test functions such as Templates, and then `search_business_requests`:

 Pass in this: